matthewviray/power-outages-project/README.md

 distribution of `AREAPCT_URBAN` that are missing and not missing.
 Then we will preformm a permutation test to test our hypotheses of:

 ### Null Hypothesis:
-The distribution of `AREAPCT_URBAN` is the same between missing and non missing `AREAPCT_URBAN` values
+The distribution of `AREAPCT_URBAN` is the same between missing and non missing `OUTAGE.DURATION` values

 ### Alternate Hypothesis:
-The distribution of `AREAPCT_URBAN` is different between missing and non missing `AREAPCT_URBAN` values
+The distribution of `AREAPCT_URBAN` is different between missing and non missing `OUTAGE.DURATION` values

 ### Test statistic:
 The K-S stat(Maximum difference between two numerical cumulative distribution) between the distribution of `AREAPCT_URBAN` of missing and non missing `OUTAGE.DURATION` values